werval/werval/README.md

 To use Maven, rename `pom.xml.example` as `pom.xml`.

-Both builds produce executables applications and allow you to run in development mode.
+Both builds produce executables applications and allow you to run your application in production or development mode.
-Respectively `gradle devshell` and `mvn qiweb:devshell`.
+Respectively `gradle start` or `gradle devshell` and `mvn qiweb:start` or `mvn qiweb:devshell`.

 ### Get help